If you have signs-symptoms with some fast facts as you may or may not know boobs cancer is very prevalent there.

 Again boobs cancer treatment is much more successful as started early and when we find very early cancer.
 It is very very treatable the five-year survival is as high as 97% and at this time there’s all there are over 2.5 million huge boobs cancer survivors in the U.S.

-The incidence in younger women so rare is something that we look at little women who are younger are screening more.
+The incidence in younger women so rare that we look at little women who are younger are screening more.

 I think that boobs cancer is always thought to be a cancer of women as they age.
 5% of boobs cancers occur in women under the age of 40 so it is something that we want younger women to be aware of.